example42/puppet-playground/README.md

 This may take a while, the first time, to download the box.

-Once created the VM connect with:
+Once created the VM connect to it with:

         vagrant ssh test_centos6

+To exit form the shell on the VM

+        exit

-To restart your box:
+To restart your VM:

         vagrant reload test_centos6